Paul's Online Notes

 So, as we saw in the previous two examples if we get \(L = 1\) from the ratio test the series can be either convergent or divergent.

 There is one more thing that we should note about the ratio test before we move onto the next section.
 The last series was a polynomial divided by a polynomial and we saw that we got \(L = 1\) from the ratio test.
-This will always happen with rational expression involving only polynomials or polynomials under radicals.
+This will always happen with rational expressions involving only polynomials or polynomials under radicals.
 So, in the future it isn’t even worth it to try the ratio test on these kinds of problems since we now know that we will get \(L = 1\).

 Also, in the second to last example we saw an example of an alternating series in which the positive term was a rational expression involving polynomials and again we will always get \(L = 1\) in these cases.